impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

 This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L47){:target="_blank" rel="noopener"}.
-It creates an executable whose logic consists of:
+It creates an executable named `ruby`, whose logic consists of:

+ - A simplified version of our `bash` shebang (using the `$BASH` env var, which evalates to `/bin/bash` on my machine).
- - printing out the "$0" argument, which [expands to the name of the script that's being run](https://web.archive.org/web/20220923182330/https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#:~:text=If%20Bash%20is%20invoked%20with,executed%2C%20if%20one%20is%20present.){:target="_blank" rel="noopener"}
+ - A call to print the "$0" argument, which [expands to the name of the script that's being run](https://web.archive.org/web/20220923182330/https://www.gnu.org/software/bash/manual/html_node/Special-Parameters.html#:~:text=If%20Bash%20is%20invoked%20with,executed%2C%20if%20one%20is%20present.){:target="_blank" rel="noopener"}
- - looping over all the arguments it receives, and printing each one.
+ - A loop over all the arguments it receives, printing each one followed by a newline.

 We then run `rbenv exec` with the name of that script, passing arguments which are formatted in many different ways:

- - as a flag ("-w")
+ - as a flag (`-w`)
  - as a string with spaces in it (in this case, resembling a path to a file)
  - as a double-dash ([signifying the end of command options](https://web.archive.org/web/20221023095659/https://unix.stackexchange.com/questions/11376/what-does-double-dash-mean){:target="_blank" rel="noopener"})
- - as just regular ol' arguments ("extra" and "args")
+ - as regular arguments (`extra` and `args`)

 Lastly, we assert that the command exited successfully.
 We then pass a heredoc string to `assert_output`, ensuring that the arguments printed out the way we expected.

+### Special test- ensuring `rbenv exec` respects the `ruby -S` command

 Next test: